 Estimating the replacement cost or rebuild cost of your home can seem like a cumbersome task, but it’s an essential step all homeowners should complete.
 Here’s everything you need to know about determining the rebuild or replacement cost of your home.

-How Do You Determine the Replacement Cost of Your House?
+How Do You Determine Your Home Replacement Cost?

-Homeowners often wonder how you begin the process of determining your home replacement cost.
+Homeowners often wonder how to calculate home replacement cost.

 Home replacement cost is calculated by gathering the details of your home, as previously discussed, and attaching a dollar value to the elements that then translate into a building cost per square foot.
 This dollar value is not only comprised of material costs, but also factors in labour, inflation, market trends and conditions, as well as pricing in your specific geographic location.

-Why Is It Important to Calculate the Rebuild Cost of my House?
+Why Is It Important to Calculate My Home Rebuild Cost?

 Homeowners often wonder why and when they need to calculate their home rebuild cost.
 While insurance purposes may be the most common reason to calculate your home’s replacement cost, there are several different reasons that a replacement cost value may be required: